10 Ways to Heal the Effect of Stress on the Body

 Most of the time my mood was fine.
 But it took very little to overwhelm me or make me irritated.

-A few months ago I was onboarding new team members in my practice and the first thing I noticed was that my stamina in the gym was lower.
+Just a few months ago I was onboarding new team members in my practice and the first thing I noticed was that my stamina in the gym was lower.
 I hadn’t changed anything else.

 My amygdala was likely firing constantly with no way for me to override it.
 This crashed my nervous system, unable to make my muscles fire the way I wanted.